hiveway/docs/API/API.md

 When an array parameter is mentioned, the Rails convention of specifying array parameters in query strings is meant.
 For example, a ruby array like `foo = [1, 2, 3]` should be encoded in the params as `foo[]=1&foo[]=2&foo[]=3`, with empty square brackets.

-When sending binary data, such as files, EtherHive expects clients to use the `multipart/form-data` MIME type.
+When sending binary data, such as files, Hiveway expects clients to use the `multipart/form-data` MIME type.
 This applies to media attachments, account avatars and account headers.

 ###### Selecting ranges